JoePaxton/paxtonjf/InquiryReport2.md

 ### 2. The relevance of [stretch.py]:

 This example can be found on the [EchoNest Remix] API and it comes in a compressed zip folder of echo-nest-remix-examples.
-This expands the entire track, beat by beat.
-You can alter the timeScale function to change the time of a beat and you can create a new track from these modified beats.
+This expands or shrinks the entire track, beat by beat.
+You can manipulate the timeScale function to change the time of a beat and you can create a new track from these modified beats.
 When you import dirac, it only works on raw data for the first parameter and a floating-point ratio.
 If the ratio is greater than 0.5 than you can notice a difference in the pace of the track.
-The more changes you make to the ratio the longer the time signature.
+The higher the number you make the ratio the longer the time signature and expands the beats.
 This alters the tempo dramatically if you are familiar with the particular audio file you have uploaded.

 ```python
 import math